 Should we try to help our children increase their eye contact with others?

-Although there are questions which still exist in the literature on eye contact, I think there is enough research to conclude that eye contact is an important and helpful social behaviour which helps increase social connection and emotional awareness.
+Although there are questions which still exist in the literature on eye contact, I think there is enough research to conclude that, for at least some children, eye contact may be an important and helpful social behaviour which helps increase social connection and emotional awareness.

 Here are some ideas for how we might do this.